 Readers interested in receiving a beta version by email, testing the tool or providing other feedback should contact Julianna White.

-Researchers at the University of Aberdeen, in partnership with CCAFS, the United States Agency for International Development (USAID), the United States Department of Agriculture (USDA), the International Centre for Tropical Agriculture (CIAT), and the University of Vermont’s Gund Institute for Ecological Economics, are developing the tool.
+Researchers at the University of Aberdeen, in partnership with CCAFS, the United States Agency for International Development (USAID), the United States Department of Agriculture (USDA), the International Centre for Tropical Agriculture (CIAT), and the University of Vermont’s Gund Institute for Environment, are developing the tool.
 Lead researchers are: Diana Feliciano, Jon Hillier, Dali Nayak and Sylvia Vetter.